micmejia/bible-dump/AMPC/Mark/Mark 5.md

-And they came to Jesus and looked intently _and_ searchingly at the man who had been a demoniac, sitting there, clothed and in his right mind, [the same man] who had had the legion [of demons]; and they were [^g]seized with alarm _and_ struck with fear.
+And they came to Jesus and looked intently _and_ searchingly at the man who had been a demoniac, sitting there, clothed and in his right mind, [the same man] who had had the legion [of demons]; and they were seized with alarm _and_ struck with fear.